What is Dent Disease?

 Dent disease type 1 is caused by changes (mutations) in the CLCN5 gene.

 Dent disease type 2 is caused by mutations in the OCRL1 gene.
 Individuals may have additional symptoms with Dent type 2, including mild intellectual disability, eye involvement or diminished muscle tone (hypotonia).

-Kidney calcifications (nephrocalcinosis) or kidney stones (nephrolithiasis)
+-Kidney calcifications (nephrocalcinosis) or kidney stones (nephrolithiasis)

-Chronic kidney disease with a progressive decline in kidney function
+-Progressive decline in kidney function

 Some individuals with Dent disease may also develop a bone disease, such as softening of the bones (osteomalacia) and hypophosphatemic rickets.